 Generally one seeking to become a disciple does so with the approval of whoever is leading the local chapter of a discipleship, and in Arx, this is done with the explicit permission of a godsworn member of the Faith.
 In past times, this has also come with a ritualistic Questions of the Faith, where the asker asks ten questions about the different gods of the faith that are answered with ritualized prayers describing the gods, each with thirteen words, as an act of fidelity to the gods (and a basic knowledge test to ward off apostasy).
 With the re-discovery of the lost gods, it was likely there was once thirteen questions, but the prayer-answers that were once memorized for Skald, Death and Aion were lost with the passage of time.

 For practical purposes, any lay member of the faith becoming a disciple is expected to have no obligations of fidelity that could prevent at least 10 hours of service per week to the faith, in service to that discipleship.
+This is unpaid service for those not godsworn, done as a religious observation.
 At any time, either the discipleship or a senior member of the godsworn (such as an archlector or legate or any of their servants) can politely remove an individual from a discipleship, often quietly to avoid public humiliation.
 In practice, the more organized bodies of disciples (Mercies of Lagoma, Scholars of Vellichor, Templars and Knights of Solace) are run by their own leaders with the faith passing concerns or instructions to their own leadership, rather than taking a direct hand, though the Archlectors of those particular deities hold at least theoretical control over their respective discipleships, and would be free to declare any below them as heretical and effectively cast out the discipleship.

 Duties of disciples in Arx vary heavily based on their calling, though each respective discipleship maintains the care for the grounds of the shrine of their deity in Arx.